codessi/tic-tac-toe-project-client/README.md

 - As a user, I want to sign out
 - As a user, I want to play tic tac toe game
 - As a user, I want to see my score
+- As a user, I want to replay after game is done
+- As a user, I want to see who wins

 ### Technologies Used
 - HTML